Connecting students to careers through mentorshipOver 10,000 Mentorship Hours!

 Many schools do not incorporate curriculum to teach the skills students need to be successful in their first few years of work.

 While job opportunities are available in developing countries, sometimes it can take a college graduate several years to obtain a job aligned with their degree.
-Research has shown that while many graduates have the general skills required for their first job, they often need extra guidance and coaching on how to find a job that is right for them and the necessary professional skills to be a competitive candidate.
-Additional training is often required for college students who are applying with international companies.
+Research has shown that while many graduates have the general skills required for their first job, they often need extra guidance and coaching on how to find a job that is right for them and the soft skills required to be a competitive candidate.

 Underserved college students are sometimes overlooked for sustainable career opportunities.
 Many students graduate without some of the basic business soft skills needed to successfully search for and obtain a job and take control of their career path.
 GMI mentorship helps to close this gap and provides students with opportunities to succeed.